 Is there a fee to sign-up an intramural team?

-In the vast majority of cases, no. Intramural sports are funded via the Recreational Sports Department via the Mandatory Student Activity Fee.
-(Exception: Golf and bowling since we do not have those facilities on our campus) Most colleges and universities charge for intramurals, so you get a great value for your $40.00 fee that is dedicated to the Recreational Sports Department.
+In the vast majority of cases, no. Intramural sports are funded via Recreational Sports via the Mandatory Student Activity Fee.
+(Exception: Golf and bowling since we do not have those facilities on our campus) Most colleges and universities charge for intramurals, so you get a great value for your $40 fee that is dedicated to Recreational Sports.

 How do I sign up for Intramural Sports?

 Registration for all intramural events is primarily done online.
-To become involved, follow this simple procedure: Visit the "Entry Forms, Policies, & Rules" page on the Intramural Sports Website.
-Find the event that you would like to participate in and cllick on the "entry" link.
+To become involved, follow this simple procedure: Visit the "Entry Forms, Policies and Rules" page on the Intramural Sports Website.
+Find the event that you would like to participate in and select the "entry" link.
 Fill out the form completely and submit it online.
 Once you register, your teammates will be emailed instructions on how to confirm their participation on your team.

 Can I play on more than one team per sport?

 No. Individuals may only participate on one team per sport.

 Can I add players to my roster during the season?

 What is a Free Agent?

 A Free Agent is someone who does not have a team to play on, but wishes to play.
 Team captains can view the Free Agent Board to find more players for their team.
 See "How do I form a team?" above for additional information on how to register as a free agent and/or view the current list of registered free agents.

 When are games played?